'Abbott Elementary’ Creator Rejects Calls For School Shooting Episode

-'Abbott Elementary’ Creator Qunita Brunson Rejects Calls For a School Shooting Episode After Texas Tragedy
+'Abbott Elementary’ Creator Quinta Brunson Rejects Calls for a School Shooting Episode After Texas Tragedy

 In the wake of the deadly elementary school shooting in Texas, that took the lives of 19 students and 2 adults, the creator of the TV show Abbott Elementary is firmly rejecting calls for the show to do an episode based on the tragedy.